-A big mistake made by many anglers fishing for King Salmon is they cast too far.
+The first of my king salmon fishing tips is a big mistake made by many anglers is casting too far.
 King Salmon like to hold and run quite close to the bank and that’s not just the far bank.
 Consistently casting neat 40-foot casts will catch more fish than only getting the odd 80 foot casts right therefore longer casts are not always better.

 Cast across and slightly downstream, make sure you read the water you are fishing and adjust the cast accordingly, If you’re fishing a broad, gradual gravel bar, the most effective presentation is directly opposite at 90 degrees and around 20 degrees downstream from perpendicular to the flow.